MisterTJB/Udacity-Blog/README.md

 ## Posts

-The primary entity in a blog are posts: posts can be read by anyone, but may only be created, edited, and deleted by specific users.
+The primary entity in a blog are posts: posts can be read by anyone, but may only be created by account holders; furthermore, only authors are able to edit, and delete their posts.

-Signed in users can 'Like' a post, which elevates the position of the post on the main page.
+Signed in users can also 'Like' a post, which elevates the position of the post on the main page.

 ### Create